scality/Zenko/docs/docsource/installation/configure/configure_ingress.rst

 .. _configure_ingress:

-Configure HTTPS Ingress for Zenko
+Configure HTTPS Ingress for XDM
 =================================

 If your Kubernetes cluster uses NGINX for ingress control, use the following